-Wheels of Time is a badge collecting scheme encouraging the exploration of 25 Kent heritage sites for 5-11 year olds.
+Wheels of Time is a badge collecting scheme encouraging the exploration of 33 Kent heritage sites for 5-11 year olds.

-Children aged 5-11 visiting any of the venues involved, from 1st April, will be given a different badge at each site, showing the site’s logo or related picture.
+Children aged 5-11 visiting any of 33 Wheels of Time venues will be given a different badge at each site, showing the site’s logo or related picture.
 A map featuring the Wheels of Time mascot, ‘Roamin Rex’, guides children to all of the sites.
-Many of the sites are volunteer run, others have a team of paid staff.
-All are eager to share their locations with children and their families.
+Children can ask for a lanyard, to display their collection, when they visit their second site.